 Incorporating authentic research into a classroom setting could allow many more students to reap the benefits of research and contribute to making research more inclusive, but there are few established models for doing so.
 The Byrne Seminar Program and the Aresty Research Center have joined forces to create specialized Aresty-Byrne Seminars.
 These seminars are a one-credit course, limited to 20 students, that is taught (like all Byrne Seminars) by our world-renowned faculty from departments and professional schools across Rutgers.

-Aresty-Byrne Seminars will help participating students gain awareness of the nature of scientific research and confidence in the skills and activities it entails and accrue the personal and professional benefits that participation in authentic research has been shown to provide.
+Aresty-Byrne Seminars will help participating students gain awareness of the nature of scientific research and confidence in the skills and activities it entails and accrues the personal and professional benefits that participation in authentic research has been shown to provide.
 Faculty across disciplines gain support and structure for engaging undergraduates in their research through the classroom, thus reaching a much larger group than traditional apprenticeship models allow.

 The following table lists examples of Aresty-Byrne Seminars (some have been taught more than once) and the types of authentic research activities they have included: